oracle/python-oracledb/doc/src/api_manual/module.rst

     The integer constants for the vector format constants were replaced with the enumeration ``VectorFormat``.

+.. data:: VECTOR_FORMAT_BINARY

+    This constant is used to represent the storage format of VECTOR columns using 8-bit unsigned integers.

+    This enumerated value can also be identified by ``oracledb.VectorFormat.BINARY``.

+    .. versionadded:: 2.3.0

 .. data:: VECTOR_FORMAT_FLOAT32

     This constant is used to represent the storage format of VECTOR columns